aleph2c/miros/doc/quickstart.rst

     :target: _static/bitcoin_toaster_oven_active_object_8.pdf
     :align: center

-Here is what would happen:
+Here is what would happen in detail:

 * The ``Open`` event is sent to the event processor
 * Any code in the Open-arrow would run: none